CesiumGS/3d-tiles/README.md

 Yes, there is an opportunity to provide an optimized base layer of terrain and imagery (similar to how a 3D model contains both geometry and textures).
 There is also the open research problem of how to tile imagery for 3D.
 In 2D, only one LOD (`z` layer) is used for a given view.
 In 3D, especially when looking towards the horizon, tiles from multiple LODs are adjacent to each other.
 How do we make the seams look good?
 This will likely require tool and runtime support.

-Similar to terrain, since Cesium already streams imagery, we are not focused on this in the short-term.
+As with terrain, since Cesium already streams imagery well, we are not focused on this in the short-term.

 <a name="Will-3D-Tiles-replace-KML" />
 #### Will 3D Tiles replace KML?

 In many cases, yes.
 KML regions and network links are a clunky approach to streaming massive 3D geospatial datasets on the web.
-3D Tiles are built for the web and optimized for streaming; true HLOD is used, polygons do not need to be triangulated, and so on.
+3D Tiles are built for the web and optimized for streaming; true HLOD is used; polygons do not need to be triangulated; and so on.

 <a name="Technical-qa" />
 ### Technical Q&A

 <a name="How-do-3D-Tiles-support-heterogeneous-datasets" />
-#### How do 3D Tiles support heterogeneous datasets?
+#### How does 3D Tiles support heterogeneous datasets?

-Geospatial datasets are heterogeneous; 3D buildings are different from terrain, which is different from point clouds, which are different from vector data, and so on.
+Geospatial datasets are heterogeneous: 3D buildings are different from terrain, which is different from point clouds, which are different from vector data, and so on.

-3D Tiles support heterogeneous data by allowing a different tile formats in a tileset, e.g., a tileset may contain tiles for 3D buildings, tiles for instanced 3D trees, and tiles for point clouds, all using different tile formats.
+3D Tiles support heterogeneous data by allowing different tile formats in a tileset, e.g., a tileset may contain tiles for 3D buildings, tiles for instanced 3D trees, and tiles for point clouds, all using different tile formats.

 We expect 3D Tiles will also support heterogeneous datasets by concatenating different tile formats into one tile, a _composite_; in the example above, a tile may have a short header followed by the content for the 3D buildings, instanced 3D trees, and point clouds.